guyinatuxedo/nightmare/modules/07-bof_static/dcquals16_feedme/readme.md

 So we have the ability to overwrite the return address.
 The only thing stopping us other than the NX is the stack canary.
 However we can brute force it.
 Thing is, all of the child processes will share the same canary.
 For the canary it will have 4 bytes, one null byte and three random bytes (so only three bytes that we don't know).

 What we can do is overwrite the stack canary one byte at a time.
 The byte we overwrite it with will essentially be a guess.
 If the child process dies we know that it was incorrect, and if it doesn't, then we will know that our guess was correct.
-There are `256` different values that byte be, and since there are three bytes we are guessing that gives us `256*3 = 768` possible guesses to guess every combination if we guess one byte at a time (which can be done by only overwriting one byte at a time).
+There are `256` different values that one byte be can, and since there are three bytes we are guessing that gives us `0xff*3 = 765` possible guesses to guess every combination if we guess one byte at a time (which can be done by only overwriting one byte of the canary at a time).
 With that we can deal with the stack canary.

 #### ROP Chain